warp-ds/tech-docs/docs/classes/states.md

 > Core Concepts

-# Handling Hover, Focus, and Other States
+# Handling Hover, Focus and Other States

 Using utilities to style elements on hover, focus, and more.